Kingdom of Amber: After Akbar's death

 Towards the end of 1604, Akbar fell ill.
 Man Singh planned on placing his grandson Prince Khusrau on throne instead of his rebellious son Salim.
 He made several attempts like transferring Salim to Bengal, lobbying in the court, and trying to muster support but nothing worked.
 Eventually, disappointed, he left for Bengal and Akbar died in 1605 and was succeeded by Salim as Emperor Jahangir.
 Jahangir treated Man Singh well and also included him in the Deccan frontier.
 But after 1605, Man Singh could not lead any glorious ventures and died in Elichpur in 1614 and was succeeded by his only surviving son Bhau Singh overlooking a grandson Maha Singh.

 Man Singh was a great builder and built several forts and temples across India.
 He built the Govind Dev Ji Temple in Brindavan and renovated the Sarovar Ghat in Varanasi and built several temples there.

 Bhau Singh was sent on a campaign against Malik Ambar but failed because Ambar's army was much more efficient.
 He died in 1621 and had no heirs, so he was succeeded by Maha Singh's son Jai Singh.

 Jai Singh I, the most decorated military general of the Mughal army in the 17th century who commanded the army under Shah Jahan and Aurangzeb.

-Jai Singh fell out of Aurangzeb's favor when captivated Shivaji escaped from Agra.
+Jai Singh fell out of Aurangzeb's favor when the imprisoned Shivaji escaped from Agra.